thathoff/kirby-git-content/README.md

 Please make sure that PHP on your server has not disabled both `proc_open` and `proc_close` as they are required by czproject/git-php used to communicate with git.

+Another requirement is that the git repository in your content folder is owned by the user running the PHP process otherwise git failes with a `dubious ownership` error.

 If you are **updating to Kirby 5**, please make sure to add the `_changes` folder to your `.gitignore` file.

 ## Usage